Estate Planning for an Art Collector: Including Art and Collectibles in Your Plan

 Talk to your family, talk to art experts, and talk to your estate planning lawyer to discuss your options and see what works best for you.
 You’ll want to weigh interpersonal considerations as well as tax consequences, valuations, legal concerns, and other issues.

 Working with a qualified estate planning professional can help you establish a plan that works for you, your spouse, and the rest of your family.
 We’ll provide you with comprehensive estate planning guidance to ensure that your affairs are in order and your loved ones are protected.
-Contact the experienced and detail-oriented Washington and Oregon estate planning attorney John Lutgens in Vancouver at 360-693-2119.
+Contact the experienced and detail-oriented Washington estate planning attorney John Lutgens in Vancouver at 360-693-2119.